Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

 Rejoin the World Health Organization

 In July 2020, Trump notified the UN that the US would cut ties with WHO (the org that’s worked to coordinate a global effort to combat COVID-19).
 The former president accused WHO of not being aggressive enough with China and of being too slow to respond to the pandemic.
-To withdraw, the US had to give a one-year notice – so the move wasn’t set to take effect until July 2021.
+To withdraw, the US had to give a one-year notice — so the move wasn’t set to take effect until July 2021.
 Meanwhile, as a candidate, Biden vowed to rejoin the org on his first day in office.
 Shortly after being inaugurated, he sent a letter to the UN Secretary-General, retracting the US’s decision to leave.
+And fulfilling his campaign promise.

 Rejoin the Paris climate deal